 All our skin cancer consultants are trained and experienced in dermoscopy, they help to train, or inform other doctors.
 Our dermoscopic facilities are advanced and include regular use of sequential digital dermoscopy.

-Both our London clinics offer total body imaging in a variety of forms.
+Skin Care Network’s London clinic offers total body imaging in a variety of forms.
 This includes being one of the few providers of total body polarised dermoscopy, which is particularly suited to melanoma detection.

 Our adoption of confocal microscopy was the first in a UK private clinic and remains rare.
 Apart from being a valuable tool in itself, this can often eliminate the need for diagnostic, surgical biopsies.